MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/email-a-b-testing.md

     ![Email tile with A and B icons](media/email-abtest-journey-tiles.png "Email tile with A and B icons")

-1. Scroll down in the **Properties** panel until you see the **A/B testing** slider and then select it to turn on the test.
+1. Scroll down in the **Properties** panel until you see the **A/B testing** switch and then select it to turn on the test.
 This opens the A/B test settings.

     ![A/B test settings](media/email-abtest-journey-tile-properties.png "A/B test settings")